-Wheel wheel@ucc.asn.au Wheel is in charge of maintaining the club's machines.
+Wheel is in charge of maintaining the club's machines.
 They are the best people to see if you're having problems with the computers.
 Wheel maintains its own membership, but works hand in hand with Committee on issues relating to account policy.
 If you abuse your account, it will be locked by a Wheel member.
 The unlocking of accounts is at the discretion of Committee.
 Wheel have infrequent meetings, where they sing the secret wheel song .
-Coke coke@ucc.asn.au (appointed by committee) The Coke group are the people to talk to if you want to add money to your dispense account (see the section on dispense).
+The Coke group are the people to talk to if you want to add money to your dispense account (see the section on dispense ).
 They can also credit your account for bad dispenses and other tasks related to dispense .
-Door door@ucc.asn.au (appointed by committeee) The Door group is responsible for the clubroom itself.
+The Door group is responsible for the clubroom itself.
 Only a member of door group can unlock the clubroom and keep it open for members during the day.
 This means that if the only Door group member in the room has to leave, then everyone will have to leave until another Door group member arrives.
-Webmasters webmasters@ucc.asn.au The Webmasters are charged with maintaining the UCC web presence.
+The Webmasters are charged with maintaining the UCC web presence.
 Becoming a Webmaster usually involves showing some interest in the UCC website, as well as approval from an existing Webmaster or member of Wheel .
-Winadmins winadmins@ucc.asn.au (appointed by committee) In response to the decreasing availability of Wheel members during the day, the Winadmins group was created to give trusted members administrator access to the Windows desktop machines in the clubroom.
+In response to the decreasing availability of Wheel members during the day, the Winadmins group was created to give trusted members administrator access to the Windows desktop machines in the clubroom.